DimaPhil/dotfiles/README.md

 # dotfiles

-This repository contains dotfiles and different configurations.
+This repository contains dotfiles and different configuration files.